-on entering this function, the first digit on the left starts flashing.
+- on entering this function, the first digit on the left starts flashing.

-Button (1, fig. 8):
+Switch (1, fig. 10):

-each time you press the button in position B " $\mathbf{\nabla}$, the number increases cyclically in steps of one digit every second.

-If you press the button in position A " \blacktriangle ", you can set the second digit, which will start flashing.
-Each time you press the button in position B " \blacktriangledown , the number increases cyclically in steps of one digit every second.

-If you press the button in position A " \blacktriangle ", you can set the third digit, which will start flashing.
-Each time you press the button in position B " \blacktriangledown , the number increases cyclically in steps of one digit every second.

-If you press in position A " \blacktriangle ", you can set the fourth digit, which will start flashing.
-Each time you press the button in position B " \blacktriangledown , the number increases cyclically in steps of one digit every second.

-If you press the button in position A " \blacktriangle ", you can set the fifth digit, which will start flashing.
-Each time you press the button in position B " \blacktriangledown , the number increases cyclically in steps of one digit every second.

-Press in position A " \blacktriangle " to confirm the code.
+- each time you press the switch in position B "▼", the number increases cyclically in steps of one digit every second; - if you press the switch in position A "▲", you can set the second digit, which will start flashing.
+Each time you press the switch in position B "▼", the number increases cyclically in steps of one digit every second; - if you press the switch in position A "▲", you can set the third digit, which will start flashing.
+Each time you press the switch in position B"▼", the number increases cyclically in steps of one digit every second; - if you press the switch in position A "▲", you can set the fourth digit, which will start flashing.
+Each time you press the switch in position B "▼", the number increases cyclically in steps of one digit every second; - if you press the switch in position A "▲", you can set the fifth digit, which will start flashing.
+Each time you press the switch in position B "▼", the number increases cyclically in steps of one digit every second; - press in position A "▲" to confirm the code.